scatterlogical/BracketHouse.FontExtension/README.md

 # MSDF
 A signed distance field font renderer for monogame.
+It is based off [roy-t/MSDF](https://github.com/roy-t/MSDF), adding features, improving performance and reducing the number of dependencies.

 ![Sample](textrenderexample.png "Sample")